 Lector: How do you justify such a claim?

-Auctor: It’s not my intention to even try to do so right now, that would too big a tangent for this discussion.
+Auctor: It’s not my intention to even try to do so right now, that would too big a tangent at this point.
 For now it’s enough to remember that if God doesn’t save us apart from anything we do then salvation is a transaction.

 Lector: Okay.
 So what about faith?

 Auctor: That applies to the second sort (or stage) of salvation, what I refer to as noological salvation.
 While ontological salvation is (among other things) the promise of the resurrection of the dead at some point in the future, noological salvation is freedom from the power of sin by being given knowledge of our ontological salvation and truly believing it.
 Faith, in other words.
-When someone comes to realize that they are already united to God through Christ and that there is nothing they have to do to please God or earn His forgiveness they are freed from the power of sin, which is the law or religion.
+When someone comes to realize that God is at peace with them because of what Christ did, and that there is nothing they have to do to please God or earn His forgiveness, they are freed from the power of sin, which is the law or religion, and one can say that they have been saved “noologically,” or saved from a relative perspective, and have been brought into membership in the body of Christ.

 Lector: Ah, I see.
 But you mentioned three different types of salvation.
 What’s the third one?